 Risk of sand erosion may influence the design and operation of the hydraulic machine.
 In this event, the technical specifications should indicate the content of suspended solids, their type, hardness, size and shape.
-See IEC 61366-1, annex H.
+See annex H of IEC 61366-1.